 I’m not sure how the weather is where you are living, but here we are getting cooler weather means the winter will be here soon enough!
 It’s time to start preparing our homes for the cold season.
 Have you done it already?

-There are a fair few differences between living in rented in rented space and owning your own residence, and they tend to be the most noticeable in the realm of responsibility.
+There are a fair few differences between living in a rented space and owning your own residence, and they tend to be the most noticeable in the realm of responsibility.
 One such responsibility is managing the temperature levels and energy spending in your home, through monitoring and adjusting the heating, ventilation, and air conditioning, otherwise known by the acronym “HVAC system”.

 As a homeowner, even though the professionals will always be there to help, a lot of the responsibility for maintaining the HVAC system will fall directly onto your shoulders.
 To make that responsibility a little easier to bear, here is a list of essential tips for managing and maintaining your HVAC system.